JohnCode1/HomeLab/README.md

 ## 🌟 Current Status of project

 The current state of this guide is a compilation of my notes when using the below resources to make my home server I have gone through and double checked the current status of this guide on a new proxmox server and verified everything will run.
 If you have any questions or get stuck somewhere please reach out to me on discord.

+* If you get an issue spinning up a docker container check the release version is correct.
 ---

 ## 🌟 About This Project